smaurice101/readthedocs/docs/source/solutions.rst

 Solution templated require NO CODE or Configurations.
 Just RUN THEM in TSS!
 An example will be shown to make this easy to understand here :ref:`Running A Solution Container`

 .. important::
-   **ALL TML SOLUTIONS MUST BE DEVELOPED USING COPIES OF THESE SOLUTION TEMPLATES IN YOUR TML PROJECT FOLDER.**

-   Refer to here for details :ref:`Lets Start Building a TML Solution`
+   **ALL TML SOLUTIONS MUST BE DEVELOPED USING COPIES OF THESE SOLUTION TEMPLATES IN YOUR TML PROJECT FOLDER.** Copies of this solution templates are automatically made for you when you create a TML project: Refer to here for details :ref:`Lets Start Building a TML Solution`

    These solution templates execute all of the TML DAGs here :ref:`DAG Solution Process Explanation`